MicrosoftDocs/win32/desktop-src/Rpc/sending-the-asynchronous-reply.md

 ---
 title: Sending the Asynchronous Reply
-description: When the asynchronous call is complete, the server sends a reply to the client by calling the RpcAsyncCompleteCall function and passing it the asynchronous handle. ms.assetid: '458bc476-963e-4812-b4c2-9074ff0a8284'
+description: When the asynchronous call is complete, the server sends a reply to the client by calling the RpcAsyncCompleteCall function and passing it the asynchronous handle. ms.assetid: 458bc476-963e-4812-b4c2-9074ff0a8284 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Sending the Asynchronous Reply

-When the asynchronous call is complete, the server sends a reply to the client by calling the [**RpcAsyncCompleteCall**](rpcasynccompletecall.md) function and passing it the asynchronous handle.
+When the asynchronous call is complete, the server sends a reply to the client by calling the [**RpcAsyncCompleteCall**](/windows/win32/Rpcasync/nf-rpcasync-rpcasynccompletecall?branch=master) function and passing it the asynchronous handle.
 This call is necessary even if the asynchronous call has a void return value and no \[out\] parameters.
 If the function has a return value, it is passed by reference to **RpcAsyncCompleteCall**.

-When the server calls [**RpcAsyncCompleteCall**](rpcasynccompletecall.md) or **RpcAsyncAbortCall**, or a call completes because an exception was raised in the server-manager routine, the RPC run-time library automatically destroys the server's asynchronous handle.
+When the server calls [**RpcAsyncCompleteCall**](/windows/win32/Rpcasync/nf-rpcasync-rpcasynccompletecall?branch=master) or **RpcAsyncAbortCall**, or a call completes because an exception was raised in the server-manager routine, the RPC run-time library automatically destroys the server's asynchronous handle.

 > [!Note]
 > The server must finish updating the \[in, out\] and \[out\] parameters before calling **RpcAsyncCompleteCall**.
 No changes can be made to those parameters or to the asynchronous handle after calling **RpcAsyncCompleteCall**.
 If the **RpcAsyncCompleteCall** function call fails, the RPC runtime frees the parameters.